issamelferkh/Matcha/README.md

 ### User profile => OK

 ### Browsing -> NOK
-- [ ] The user must be able to easily get a list of suggestions that match his profile (if the profile is filled).
-In this list:
-> - [ ] sexual orientation
-> > - [ ] propose only interesting profiles (for exe only men for a heterosexual girls)
-> > - [ ] manage also the bisexuality
-> > - [ ] if the orientation isn't specified -> user will considered bi-sexual.
-> - [ ] geographic area
-> - [ ] max of common tags
-> - [ ] max of "fame rating"
-- [ ] You must show in priority people from the same geographical area.
-- [ ] The suggestion list must be sortable by age, location, “fame rating” and common tags.
-- [ ] The suggestion list must be filterable by age, location, “fame rating” and common tags.

 ### Research -> NOK
 - [ ] The user must be able to run an advanced research selecting one or a few criterias such as: